 img

 The Great Bear Foundation is a non-profit organization dedicated to the conservation of bears and their habitat around the world.
-The Foundation was created in 1981 to be a voice for the bears and is located in Missoula, Montana.
+The Foundation was created in 1981 to be a voice for the bears.
+We have offices in Haines, Alaska and Missoula, Montana.

 Everywhere wild bears exist, they have been forced to adapt to habitat changes caused by human population growth.
 In some cases, the bears have become so endangered that they are on the verge of extinction.
 It is possible for bears and humans to successfully coexist, but now it is the responsibility of humans to adapt and learn about ways to live with bears.